Philip L. Torrey

 Lecturer on Law

-Phil Torrey is the Managing Attorney of the Harvard Immigration and Refugee Clinical Program, a Lecturer on Law, and the Supervising Attorney for the Harvard Immigration Project.
-At HLS, he supervises the Crimmigration Clinic and he teaches a course concerning the intersection of criminal law and immigration law.
-The Crimmigration Clinic provides advice to criminal defense attorneys around the country concerning the immigration consequences of criminal charges, as well as state and federal appellate litigation support, and policy advocacy.
-His research focuses on the crime-based grounds of removal and immigration detention, including the private prison industry, and the immigration system’s mandatory detention regime.
+Phil Torrey is the Managing Attorney of the Harvard Immigration and Refugee Clinical Program, and a Lecturer on Law.
+At HLS, he directs the Crimmigration Clinic and he teaches a course concerning the intersection of criminal law and immigration law.
+The Crimmigration Clinic engages in cutting-edge litigation and policy advocacy concerning issues ranging from criminal bars to immigration relief to sanctuary city policies.
+The Clinic also provides advice to criminal defense attorneys around the country concerning the immigration consequences of criminal charges.
+Torrey's research focuses on the crime-based grounds of removal and immigration detention, including the private prison industry, and the immigration system’s mandatory detention regime.
 Prior to joining HLS, Torrey worked as an attorney in the Immigration Unit of Greater Boston Legal Services and as a litigation associate at the law firm Skadden, Arps, Slate, Meagher & Flom LLP.
 He received his B.A. from Colgate University and his J.D. with honors from the University of Connecticut School of Law.

 Areas of Interest